DevZerda/QuantumNET/README.md

-# pyNET
+# Quantum NET

- Python NET Taking over the Python NETs
+A Botnet To Destroy All Python Botnets